yorktips/flexSdk/gendoc/source/example.rst

 ::

-        IP - IPv4 address to have a static entry applied MAC - Layer 2 MAC address that will be configured for the associated IPv4 address.
+    IP (string) - IPv4 address to have a static entry applied MAC(string) - Layer 2 MAC address that will be configured for the associated IPv4 address.

 EXAMPLE:
 ::